FunderburkM/CMEngineOptionsDocs/3-WorkingWithWidgets.md

 Important Functions:

-* `W_UO_GenericContainer::AddCreatedWidget`
+* `UOWidgetContainerInterface::AddCreatedWidget`
-* `W_UO_GenericContainer::RemoveCreatedWidget`
+* `UOWidgetContainerInterface::RemoveCreatedWidget`
-* `W_UO_GenericContainer::InitializeWidgetContainer` - We'll want to store the widget settings asset that created us for the getter function right below
+* `UOWidgetContainerInterface::InitializeWidgetContainer` - We'll want to store the widget settings asset that created us for the getter function right below
-* `W_UO_GenericContainer::GetInitializedWidgetAsset` - Returns the asset that initialized this widget
+* `UOWidgetContainerInterface::GetInitializedWidgetAsset` - Returns the asset that initialized this widget
-* `W_UO_GenericContainer::OnWidgetFinishedConstruction` - Runs after all creation widgets with valid settings have been finished.
+* `UOWidgetContainerInterface::OnWidgetFinishedConstruction` - Runs after all creation widgets with valid settings have been finished.

 ### UOWidgetGlobalInterface

 Default Included Implementation of this Interface: `W_UO_Simple_GlobalWidget`

-This widget is referenced by the Global Widget settings and it's used to store the Container Widgets created by the multiple panels to create.
+This widget is referenced by the Global Widget settings and it's used to store the Container Widgets created by the multiple panels to create, one panel per registered Widget Asset in the Global Widget Settings Asset.

 Important Functions: